On a generalization of affinoid varieties: Overconvergent analytic functions on polydisks

 \begin{rmk} The concept of compactoid subset $X \subset E$ of locally convex topological vector space is defined in \cite{PGS}, definition 3.8.1.
-This concept is essential when one is dealing with functional analysis over a non-spherically complete field.
-Otherwise, the concept of compactoid subset reduces to the concept of relatively compact subset.
-Namely, the concept of compactoid subset is precisely the generalization of relatively compact subset when the non-spherical completeness makes the base field to be non-locally compact.
-In this case relatively compactness lose its strength and usefulness and is precisely replaced by the concept of compactoidness in almost all argumentation which works in the same way, providing to change the words relatively compact with compactoid. \end{rmk}
+This concept is essential when one is dealing with functional analysis over a non-locally compact complete field.
+If the base field is locally compact the concept of compactoid subset reduces to the concept of pre-compact subset.
+Namely, the concept of compactoid subset is precisely the generalization of the notion of pre-compact subset when the base field is not locally compact, in which case pre-compactness lose its usefulness.
+The word compactoid is usually used in non-archimedean functorial analysis, and since we want to have a unified treatment for archimedean and non-archimedean base fields we use the word compactoid also to mean pre-compact subsets of locally convex spaces over archimedean base fields.
+This choice cannot cause any confusion because the definition of compactoid subset, as the one cited in \cite{PGS}, is equivalent to the definition of pre-compact subset when it is considered over $\R$ or $\C$. \end{rmk}

 \begin{proof} This is a known result, but scattered in literature specialized in the complex case or in the non-archimedean case.
-The non-archimedean case it's solved in \cite{PGS}, chapter 11, and the archimedean case can be deduced applying the results of Vogt in \cite{VOGT} or one can find the proof in \cite{HOVE}.
+The non-archimedean case is solved in \cite{PGS}, remark 11.4.3, and the archimedean case can be deduced applying the results of Vogt in \cite{VOGT} or one can find an explicit proof in \cite{HOVE}.
 We give here a proof for the sake of clarity.

-So we deal with the case when $k$ is spherically complete to explain the behaviour of the system maps, otherwise in \cite{PGS} one can see the general proof in which one has to replace the concept of relatively compact with the concept of compactoid.
-Also, a proof of the fact that the colimit of a compact system is a LF-regular LF-space can be found in \cite{PCB}, corollary 8.5.25 for the archimedean case and in \cite{PGS} theorem 11.3.5 for the non-archimedean (compactiod) version.